JiuFengSC/jiufengsc.github.io/_pages/about.md

 About me
 ======
 Hi there!
-I am currently a Electrical Engineering M.S.
-Student in [KAIST](https://www.kaist.ac.kr/en/).
+I am Jiu Feng, currently a second-year Electrical Engineering M.S.
+Student in [KAIST](https://www.kaist.ac.kr/en/), expecting to get my degree in 2024 Summer.
 I’m very fortunate to be a member of [Multimodal AI Lab](https://mmai.io/), supervised by Prof. [Joon Son Chung](http://mm.kaist.ac.kr/joon/).
 I also worked closely with Dr. [Arda Senocak](https://ardasnck.github.io/) in my recent research.

 I received my B.Eng. degree with honor from [Sichuan University](https://en.scu.edu.cn/) in 2022.
 Prior to that, I worked with Prof. [Chaoning Zhang](https://chaoningzhang.github.io/), as a research intern at KAIST [Robotics and Computer Vision Lab](http://rcv.kaist.ac.kr/), led by Prof. [In So Kweon.](https://scholar.google.com/citations?user=XA8EOlEAAAAJ&hl=en)

-My research interests mainly lie in **Audio-Visual Learning, Audio Representation Learning and Efficient Deeping Learning**.
+My research interests mainly lie in **Multimodal Learning, Audio-Visual Learning and Efficient Deeping Learning**.

-If you need more detail information, my CV is [here]("https://jiufengsc.github.io/").
+If you need more detail information, my CV is [here](/files/CV_JF.pdf).

 Publications
 ======